botman/docs/configuration.md

 Add a new "Outgoing Webhook" integration to your Slack team - this URL needs to point to the controller where your BotMan bot is living in.

 To let BotMan listen to all incoming messages, do **not** specify a trigger word, but define a channel instead.

-> If you are using Laravel Valet, you can get an external URL for testing using the `valet share` command.

 With the Webhook implementation, there is no need to add a `slack_token` configuration.
 _Yes - that is all you need to do, to use BotMan_